Undergraduate Course List

 128 - Separation Processes (3)

-Instructor: Scott
+Instructor: Chada

 Basic principles and design techniques of equilibrium-stage separation processes.
 Emphasis is placed on binary distillation, liquid-liquid extraction, and multicomponent distillation.